Cubic graphs and the golden mean: Transitive TLF-planar graphs

 \subsection{Background and main theorem}

-There are only few infinite, transitive, cubic graphs that are planar, and each has $\mu \ge \phi$.
-These graphs belong to the larger class of so-called TLF-planar graphs, and we study such graphs in this section.
+We consider next the class of so-called \lq topologically locally finite, planar graphs' (otherwise known as TLF-planar graphs), as defined in the next paragraph.
 The basic properties of such graphs were presented in \cite{DR09}, to which the reader is referred for further information.
-In particular, the class of TLF-planar graphs includes the one-ended planar Cayley graphs and the normal transitive tilings.
+In particular, the class of TLF-planar graphs includes the one-ended planar Cayley graphs and the transitive tilings (including the square, triangular, and hexagonal lattices).

 We use the word \emph{plane} to mean a simply connected Riemann surface without boundaries.
 An \emph{embedding} of a graph $G=(V,E)$ in a plane $\sP$ is a function $\eta:V\cup E \to \sP$ such that $\eta$ restricted to $V$ is an injection and, for $e=\langle u,v\rangle\in E$, $\eta(e)$ is a $C^1$ image of $[0,1]$.
 An embedding is ($\sP$-)\emph{planar} if the images of distinct edges are disjoint except possibly at their endpoints, and a graph is ($\sP$-)\emph{planar} if it possesses a ($\sP$-)planar embedding.
 An embedding is \emph{topologically locally finite} (\emph{TLF}) if the images of the vertices have no accumulation point, and a connected graph is called \emph{TLF-planar} if it possesses a planar TLF embedding.
 Let $\TLF_d$ denote the class of transitive, TLF-planar graphs with vertex-degree $d$.
 We shall sometimes confuse a TLF-planar graph with its TLF embedding.
-The \emph{boundary} of $S \subseteq \sP$ is given as $\partial S:= \ol S \cap \ol{\sP\setminus S}$, where $\ol T$ is the closure of $T$.
+The \emph{boundary} $\pd S$ of $S \subseteq \sP$ is defined by $\partial S:= \ol S \cap \ol{\sP\setminus S}$, where $\ol T$ is the closure of a subset $T$ of $\sP$.

-The principal theorem of this section is as follows.
+The principal theorem of this Section \ref{sec:tlf} is as follows.

 \begin{theorem} Let $G\in\TLF_3$ be infinite.
 Then $\mu(G)\geq \phi$. \end{theorem}